How can a Psychologist help?

-People see Psychologists for many different reasons.
-It could be that you’re… feeling overwhelmed and stressed… feeling stuck or in a rut… feeling exhausted with life… feeling alone and needing to talk to someone about your difficulties… feeling confused and just not like your usual self… struggling with your confidence… worrying all the time… or struggling with relationships.
-Whatever it is, we know that everyone has unique experiences and difficulties – nothing is normal or abnormal – it just is.
+At Oak Psychology Space, we support clients with a wide range of mental health concerns.
+It could be that you’re… feeling overwhelmed and stressed… feeling stuck or in a rut… feeling exhausted with life… feeling alone and needing to talk to someone about your difficulties… feeling confused and just not like your usual self… struggling with your confidence… worrying all the time… or struggling with relationship issues.
+Whatever it is, we know that everyone has unique experiences and challenges – nothing is normal or abnormal – it just is.

 - Stress and burnout